Tyrendarra

 The surrounding region is notable for the Budj Bim UNESCO World Heritage Area — home to an ancient Gunditjmara eel aquaculture system at Lake Condah, one of the world's oldest and most sophisticated fish trapping networks, located around 30 kilometres to the north.
 The locality's working landscape of cattle and sheep grazing is typical of the south-west Victorian basalt plains, with Portland and Warrnambool providing the nearest full range of services including hospitals, schools, and retail.
 Tyrendarra's peaceful rural setting and proximity to the Great Ocean Road region and south-west Victorian coast make it an appealing base for those who value open space and agricultural lifestyle.

-Tyrendarra falls under postcode 3285 and is governed by the local council Council (LGA).
-For state elections, residents vote in the South-West Coast (Western Victoria) electorate.
+Tyrendarra falls under postcode 3285 and is governed by the Moyne Council (Local Government Area).
+For federal elections, residents vote in the electorate of Wannon, while state elections fall under the South-West Coast (Western Victoria) electorate.

 📍 Location